Subclassing#

 Create new signals#

-When a new signal is created, a method handler can also be defined, it will be called each time the signal is emitted.
-It is called do_signal_name.
+Alternatively you can use the more verbose __gsignals__ class attribute to define signals.
+When a new signal is created, a method handler can also be defined in the form of do_signal_name, it will be called each time the signal is emitted.

 class MyObject(GObject.Object):